JeremiahCheatham/Gforth-SDL2-Bindings/README.md

 # SDL2 Bindings for Gforth
 A complete set of bindings for SDL2, SDL_image, SDL_mixer, and SDL_ttf.
+Note that these are simply the SDL2 Gforth bindings.
+SDL2 with headerfiles needs to be installed and added to your library and include paths.
+For example on ArchLinux simply installing sdl2, sdl2_image, sdl2_mixer, sdl2_ttf packages are all you need.

 ## SDL Event Enum name collisions.
 Because Forth is not case-sensitive, there are some naming collisions with the Event Enums.
 For example, the function SDL_Quit and the Event Enum SDL_QUIT are viewed as the same.
 For the 6 Event Enums, _ENUM has been added to their names.
 The SDL_Quit function will still close SDL, but for checking if an SDL_QUIT event has occurred, SDL_QUIT_ENUM is used.